trflynn89/gnome-shell-volume-scroller/README.md

+# ARCHIVED

+This project is archived as I no longer use GNOME myself.

 # Volume Scroller for GNOME Shell

 Use the mouse wheel on the GNOME Top Bar to increase or decrease volume.